 9. South Korea

 The Korean fever has hit the Philippines deeply enough that most of us know at least one hardcore fan of Korea.
-But besides samgyeopsal, K-pop and K-dramas, the country is also a go-to place for both travel and work.
-Here, you will find numerous tourist destinations like the iconic N Seoul Tower skyscraper and the famous Jeju Island which will make you think that South Korea’s charm unquestionable deserves a finger heart.
+But besides samgyeopsal, K-pop, and K-dramas, the country is also a go-to place for both travel and work.
+Here, you will find numerous tourist destinations, like the iconic N Seoul Tower skyscraper and the famous Jeju Island, which will make you think that South Korea’s charm unquestionably deserves a finger heart.

-As its economy relies heavily on exports, overseas workers mostly work in the textile, automobiles, and electronics industries.
-The salary isn’t too bad either, as overseas workers there have reported that they have a high rate of disposable income from working in the country.
+As its economy relies heavily on exports, overseas workers in South Korea mostly work in the textile, automobiles, and electronics industries.
+The salary isn’t too bad either, as overseas workers there have reported a high rate of disposable income from working in the country.
 Aside from workers in high-tech industries, singers, performers, and English teachers from the Philippines can also apply for jobs in South Korea.

 10. United Kingdom

-Filipinos can taste the richness of the British culture when working in the United Kingdom.
-The country is well-known to first-time overseas workers as it offers various job opportunities as well as high possibilities for career advancements.
+Filipinos can taste the richness of British culture when working in the United Kingdom.
+The country is well-known to first-time overseas workers, as it offers various job opportunities and high possibilities for career advancements.
 Home to famous tourist destinations like London, where architectural attractions like the Big Ben and the Buckingham Palace are erected, and Scotland, renowned for the Edinburgh Castle and the Loch Ness Lake, the UK will definitely provide you with a leisurely stay in both its cities and its towns.

-Top jobs for Filipinos in the UK are nurses and caregivers, construction managers, engineers, doctors, and teachers, among others.
+Top jobs for Filipinos in the UK are nurses and caregivers, agriculture workers, construction managers, engineers, doctors, and teachers, among others.